Strasbourg, France

 Metabolic engineering

-- Microbial cell factory development through metabolic engineering
+- Microbial cell factory development through metabolic engineering.

-- The use of computational modelling and omics data in metabolic engineering
+- The use of computational modelling and omics data in metabolic engineering.

 Computational modelling of metabolism

-- Get hands-on experience in performing simulations with a genome-scale model using the RAVEN Toolbox
+- Get hands-on experience in performing simulations with a genome-scale model using the RAVEN Toolbox.

-- Learn about the benefits of proteome- and enzyme-constrained modelling of metabolism
+- Proteome- and enzyme-constrained modelling of metabolism.

-- Get hands-on experience in simulating enzyme-constrained models with GECKO
+- Get hands-on experience in simulating enzyme-constrained models with GECKO Toolbox.

-Bioreactor technologies
+Fermentation technologies

-- The various different modes by which microbial bioreactor cultivations can be done
+- The various different modes by which microbial bioreactor cultivations can be done.

-- Suitability of the different cultivation modes for use with microbial cell factories
+- Suitability of the different cultivation modes for use with microbial cell factories.

-- Learn how to calculate rates from bioreactor cultivations, to use as input for constraint-based models
+- Learn how to calculate rates from bioreactor cultivations, to use as input for constraint-based models.

-- Get hands-on experience in converting raw RNAseq data into differential gene expression results
+- Get hands-on experience in converting raw RNAseq data into differential gene expression results.

 Integrative data analysis

-- How various types of data can be combined to extract new hypotheses from your data
+- How various types of data can be combined to extract new hypotheses from your data.

-- Get hands-on experience in performing gene-set enrichment analysis with RNAseq data
+- Get hands-on experience in performing gene-set enrichment analysis with RNAseq data.

 Fee

-4000 SEK, Academic (early bird, until 30 April)
+5000 SEK, Academic (early bird, until 30 April)

 Fee

-5000 SEK, Academic (late, after 1 May)
+7000 SEK, Academic (late, after 1 May)

 When:

-16 June - 20 June 2024
+14 June - 18 June 2026

 School: